-Tremolo is the technique of picking one note on your ‘ukulele in rapid secession.
-It sort of melts the note into a wall of machine-gun sounds.
+Tremolo is the technique of picking one note on your ukulele in rapid secession.
+It sort of melts the note into a wall of notes.

 It sounds like this: Tremolo MP3

 On sheet music and ukulele tab tremolo picking looks like this:

 Tremolo is usually played with your index fingernail.
 I’ve seen it done with the thumbnail, but it’s more of a challenge.

 First, anchor a couple of your right hand fingers to the ukulele soundboard, below the sound hole (I use my pinky and ring fingers).
 Use these fingers as a pivot point.
 Place your index fingernail on the string, rock your whole hand forward on the “pivot fingers” so that you pick the string.
 Keep the first knuckle in your picking finger floppy so that it slides easily off the string.